-The Delaware Economic and Financial Advisory Council ("DEFAC"), created in 1977, is currently comprised of 31 members representing academia and the business community as well as the General Assembly and executive branch of State government.
-Current members of DEFAC include five cabinet-level officials, the State Treasurer, the Controller General, one other governmental official, four legislators, and 19 private citizens from the business, financial and academic communities.
+The Delaware Economic and Financial Advisory Council ("DEFAC"), created in 1977, is currently comprised of 33 members representing academia and the business community as well as the General Assembly and executive branch of State government.
+Current members of DEFAC include four cabinet-level officials, the State Treasurer, the Controller General, two other governmental officials, four legislators, and 21 private citizens from the business, financial and academic communities.

 DEFAC is mandated by executive order and state law to submit to the Governor and the General Assembly budgetary General Fund and Transportation Trust Fund revenue forecasts five times each fiscal year in October, December, March, May, and June for the current fiscal year and the succeeding two fiscal years.
-Budgetary General Fund and Transportation Trust Fund expenditure forecasts are generated for the current fiscal year in December, March, May and June.
-The various DEFAC forecasts contained in this Official Statement were provided as of March 18, 2024.
-The next DEFAC meeting is scheduled for May 20, 2024.
+Budgetary General Fund and Transportation Trust Fund expenditure forecasts are generated for the current fiscal year in October, December, March, May and June.
+The various DEFAC forecasts contained in this Official Statement were provided as of March 17, 2025.
+The next DEFAC meeting is scheduled for May 19, 2025.